 Need Help?
 Contact Our Windsor Defective Product Lawyer

 Becoming the innocent victim of an injury from a defective product often affects more than just the injury recipient.
 In many cases, individuals are often not able to return to work due to the extent of their injuries which can then impact the lives of their family members and other dependents.

 At our Windsor based law firm, we are compassionate to victims and have a strongly held belief that large firms and corporations should be held responsible for their actions.

-With our head office located in Windsor, we proudly provide comprehensive legal counsel to injury victims throughout Ontario, including:
+With our office located in Windsor, we proudly provide comprehensive legal counsel to injury victims throughout Ontario, including:

 .
 And most of the towns and surrounding suburbs of these areas.

 To find out how we can help with your injury compensation claim or even to help determine if you have grounds to file a lawsuit contact us today at (866) 320-4770.
 A member from our intake staff will answer your call and quickly connect you to one of our lawyers.

 For those that would prefer to start immediately, simply fill out and submit the Free Case Evaluation form located at the top of this page its strictly confidential and 100% FREE to send.

 Injured by a defective product?
 Contact our lawyers today at (866) 320-4770 .